LoCyan-Team/LoCyanFrpPureApp/README.md

   vhost_http_port = 8080
   ```

+  If you want to configure an https proxy, you need to set up the `vhost_https_port`.

 2. Start `frps`:

   `./frps -c ./frps.ini`

 3. Modify `frpc.ini` and set `server_addr` to the IP address of the remote frps server.
-The `local_port` is the port of your web service:
+Specify the `local_port` of your web service:

   ```ini
   # frpc.ini